bridgesense/dotfiles/README.md

 #### Tag Management:
 * `:MakeTags`: build tag library for project
-* `,gf`: search for tag under cursor and display results
 * `,gt`: search for tag under cursor and bring up file
 * `,gi`: go to next tag in history
 * `,go`: go back one tag in history